nmbr73/Kernfusion/Fuses/Studies/CubeMapUnfold.md

 # CubeMapUnfold

 The [CubeMapUnfold.fuse](CubeMapUnfold.fuse) can be used to test [CubeMapLoader](../CubeMapLoader.md) as an input for a DCTL Fuse.
 It shows some transformations from different vector formats to others (normalizes or not, 2D and 3D).

+The fragment shader is written in a form so that you can copy and paste the code to run it in OpenGL ES (see it on [shadertoy.com](https://www.shadertoy.com/view/7sBcRh)) ... makes no sense, but was just to try it out.
+But this makes it probably not the best readable example code.
+But that doesn't really matter, because what the Fuse does is of little practical use anyway:

+The `cubemap` function in the `CompatibilityCode` takes a normalized 3D vector meant to point into a cube map and converts it to the respective pixel on a 2D horizontal cross texture.
+This way we can use such horizontal crosses as an input for those fragment shaders that work on a cube map.
+Now the CubeMapUnfold's kernel is a fragment shader that displays a cube map as an horizontal cross - so it kind of does what the `cubemap` code does, but the other way around; maybe so to say it undoes it.
+However: you put a 2D horizontal cross texture into that fuse and the result is a 2D horizontal cross texture.
+A functionality that is pretty useless as such.
+But on the one hand seeing both directions of the calculations might help someone not used to that stuff (like me when I wrote this Fuse) to understand the principle; and on the other hand it is good to have to doublecheck and debug if the `cubemap` function does the right thing.